natashagogo/100-Days-Of-Swift-UI/README.md

 Small, throwaway apps I built to make sense of concepts covered in the course.

 ## Settings UI (Day 16)
-Attempted to recreate Apple's Settings app to practice creating forms with sections and buttons.
+Attempted to recreate the UI for Apple's Settings app to practice creating forms with sections and buttons.

 ### Learned how to ...
 - Create more complex layouts with HStack and VStack